L23de/card-churns/README.md

 # Card Churn Scripts

-Some scripts to help with card churning or useful tools to manage credit cards
+Some scripts to help with card churnings